 Once a year, every Fellow converges on Kampala, Uganda for 4 days.
 Keynotes, field visits to farms, strategy sessions, and cross-continental networking.
 Fellows cover their own flights.
 Watoko covers housing, meals, and all event logistics.

 Applications for Cohort 1 open soon.
 Join the interest list to be notified the moment they go live.
-Cohort 1 Fellows will shape the fellowship itself — you won't just be joining a program, you'll be co-creating it.
+Cohort 1 Fellows will shape the Fellowship itself — you will not just be joining a program, you will be co-creating it.

 "Watoko replaced five different tools we were using.
 Now everything — field data, trading, payments — lives in one place."— Operations Lead, East Africa Cooperative